Keto and Breastfeeding: Is It a Good Idea?

 Can Keto and Breastfeeding Coexist?

 It’s no secret that breastfeeding takes a lot out of you, and it’s easy to understand why—you’re producing enough nutrients to keep an entire separate human alive!
-That means your body is burning a lot of energy, and therefore requires more calories than usual.
-Based on a 2,000 calorie diet, you need anywhere from 200 to 500 extra calories every day when breastfeeding.
-This is especially true in the early stages, before your baby can get any nutrients from solid food.
-At the beginning, you can expect to nurse eight to 12 times a day.
+That means your body is burning a lot of energy and, therefore, requires more calories than usual.
+Based on a 2,000-calorie diet, you need anywhere from 200 to 500 extra calories every day when breastfeeding.
+This is especially true in the early stages before your baby can get nutrients from solid food.
+In the beginning, you can expect to nurse eight to 12 times a day.

 If you’re eating a healthy and well-balanced diet, those additional calories won’t hang around.
 They’ll go straight to who needs it most—your baby!
 It’s not uncommon for breastfeeding moms to lose a few pounds while nursing.
 In general, diets are not a good idea while breastfeeding.
 Cutting calories to lose weight can affect your milk supply, and giving your baby all the nourishment they need should be your top priority.